-SAVVY TIP: You will receive the winter fuel payment for the winter of 2015-16 if you were born on or before the 5th of January 1953.
-You must also have been living in the UK during the week of 21st to 27th September.
+SAVVY TIP: You will receive the winter fuel payment for the winter of 2018-19 if you were born on or before the 5th November 1953.
+You must also have been living in the UK during the week of 17th to 23rd September.
 These dates change every year.

 - The payment is worth £300 for each household where one or more people are aged 80 or over.
 If there’s one of you aged 80 and one under 80, you’ll get half of £300 (£150) plus half of £200 (the lower allowance, which works out at £100).
 That means in all you’d receive £250.
 If both of you are aged 80 or over you’ll receive £300 between you and if you live on your own and are aged 80 or over, you’ll receive £300.

-SAVVY TIP: The cut off date for qualifying for the higher level of winter fuel payment in the winter of 2015 is September 21st to 27th.
-So, if you reached 80 on or before September 27th (for the winter of 2015) you should get the higher level of winter fuel payment.
+SAVVY TIP: The cut off date for qualifying for the higher level of winter fuel payment in the winter of 2018 to 2019 is September 17th to 23rd.
+So, if you reached 80 on or before September 23rd (for the winter of 2018 to 2019) you should get the higher level of winter fuel payment.

 - The payment is not means tested.
 It doesn’t matter how much or how little you have by way of savings, you’ll still receive the winter fuel payment.